go4ble/AD2SmartThings/README.md

 * If you have hooked up everything "perfectly", and you still do not see any communication from the AD2Pi, recheck the following:
   *   Have you set the ThingShield DIP to D0/D1?
   *  Did you configure the AD2Pi with a valid address?
 For a Vista SE series, set AD2Pi to ADRESS=31.
 For Vista P series, set the address corresponding to the keypad address that you activated on your alarm keypad.
-Use the mobile phone device Preferences to submit the address change information and press the <configure> tile to download the address change to the AD2Pi.
-Be sure to press <configure>
+Use the mobile phone device Preferences to enter the address that matches the keypad address you activated on your alarm panel.
+Be sure to send the valid address down to the AD2Pi by pressing the AD2Pi Config tile.   (note its best practice to delete the keypad address entry from the Preferences field once the address of the AD2Pi has been properly set.
+Just leave this field blank when not in use).
   *   If you have a Vista P series, did you activate an extra keypad address for the AD2Pi to use
-  *   The AD2Pi LED is blinking steadily.
+  *   The AD2Pi LED is steadily flashing at about two flashes per sec.
 If not, recheck the AD2Pi wiring diagram from alarmdecoder.com
   *   You pressed PUBLISH (for me) after creating your device-type on graph.api.smartthings.com
+  *   You entered your homeowners code into the Preferences page of the Device Type UI
 * While compiling or transferring the code, you get the following error: 'Serial1' was not declared in this scope or  'Serial2' was not declared in this scope, then you likely do not have the correct board selected in the Arduino Development Environment.
 You can also have the same issue if you see that during transfer, the transfer process times out without transfering the code.
 Go to the <Tools> menu and select <Board> then select the Mega 2560.
 This will allow the code to compile correctly.
 * A few thoughts regarding newer Vista panels that support partitions.
   * From the Honeywell Vista20p Programming Manual